 Childline services handover leaves hotline silent in U.P.

-The Child Helpline in Uttar Pradesh, India has been unresponsive since September 1, following the transfer of responsibilities from the central government to the states.
-Former Childline workers have faced difficulties in submitting their applications for new positions and have expressed concerns about the lack of training for new recruits.
-The helpline is now under the 112 Emergency Police Services and no attendants are available to take calls.
-Workers have appealed to higher authorities for clarity in the application process but have received no response.
+Child Helpline in Uttar Pradesh has been unresponsive since September 1, following the transfer of responsibilities from the central government to the states.
+Former Childline workers faced difficulties in submitting applications for new positions, and training time for new recruits was minimal.
+The helpline is now under the 112 Emergency Police Services, and former workers have alleged favoritism in the hiring process.
+Workers are appealing to higher authorities for clarity and resolution.

 LUCKNOW In line with the directive from Union Minister for the Ministry of Women and Child Development, Smriti Irani, to transfer the responsibilities of Childline (a round-the-clock emergency phone service for children in need of aid and assistance) to the states, the official handover date for Uttar Pradesh was set for August 31.
 However, since September 1, the Child Helpline in the state, accessible at 1098, has been unresponsive.

-While the announcement was made on July 9, and the dates for each state were provided with a little over two weeks’ notice, a majority of the former Childline workers faced difficulties in submitting their applications through the sewayojana.up.nic.in website, where vacancies for three different positions were available - case workers, counselors, and coordinators.
+While the notice was issued on *June 22*, with a little over *one week to apply, a majority of the former Childline workers faced difficulties in submitting their applications through the sewayojana.up.nic.in website, where vacancies for three different positions were available - case workers, counsellors, and coordinators.
 The Standard Operating Procedure (SOP) for the handover also indicated that new recruits would receive training on operating in an emergency helpline control room.

 Sangeeta Sharma, former in-charge of Childline Lucknow, expressed her concerns, saying, “How will they adequately train workers with such little time, especially when hardly any of them have prior experience?
 They are requiring a BSc or Intermediate (Science) degree for a case worker’s position at Childline outposts at bus stops, and yet individuals with years of experience are not receiving callbacks.
 It’s like they are experimenting with the children.”